What’s your excuse for not succeeding with your writing career or blog? Is it Google’s fault? Pinterest’s? Editors who don’t respond? The pandemic?

 I could write a whole book about the mindset problems holding most writers back and that’s half of what Travel Writing 2.0 is about.
 If you really want to take your career to the next level though, as you have probably seen so many around you do, there’s a good chance you need some tough love guidance.
 You may even need some peer pressure accountability and some personal coaching.

-Three times a year I offer all this.
+I only open my course three times a year normally though, and in 2020 just twice.
 Enrollment is open for one week, then it’s gone.

 Travel Writing Overdrive